-The plans themselves can be viewed, in non-COVID times, in the Edinburgh City Archives in the City Chambers on the High Street.
+The plans themselves can be viewed in the Edinburgh City Archives in the City Chambers on the High Street.

 Southside Graveyard Project

-We were sorry to hear of the passing in 2022 of Alan McKinney who provided the drive behind the Graveyard Project.
-Alan made a contribution in many ways to the work of the Old Edinburgh Club, including serving as Honorary Treasurer.
-He is much missed.
+The Old Edinburgh Club was sorry to hear of the passing in 2022 of Alan McKinney, who was the driving force for the project.
+Alan also made an enormous contribution to the work of the Old Edinburgh Club, including serving as Honorary Treasurer.

 The Old Edinburgh Club Prize

 The inaugural winner in 2019 was Charlotte Bowers for her thesis “Men who loved their fellow mortals: Blood donor recruitment, identity and motivation in Edinburgh, 1930-1939.”

 For a second year, in conjunction with the University of Edinburgh, the Club has awarded its local history prize.
 This is for an impressive Masters thesis or, exceptionally, an undergraduate dissertation.
 The successful candidate was Maximilian Knight, a graduate of the University of Exeter for his thesis “Edinburgh’s Slavery Connection: The British Linen Company and the Plantation Colonies (1727-1833).”